-What you must pay when you get these Services that are covered for you services "Welcome to Medicare" There is no coinsurance, preventive visit copayment, or deductible for the "Welcome to The plan covers the one-time Medicare" preventive "Welcome to Medicare" preventive visit. visit.
-The visit includes a review of your health, as well as education and counseling about the preventive There is no coinsurance, services you need (including certain copayment, or deductible screenings and shots), and referrals for for a Medicare-covered other care if needed. preventive service EKG Important: We cover the "Welcome following Welcome visit. to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services ĕ Vision care (continued) including contact lenses or eyeglasses (lenses and frames).
+"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. coinsurance or copayment for a Medicare-covered preventive service EKG following Welcome visit.